dennis-menge/OxyTweaker/README.md

 </div>

 ## Info
-The module is created to make your OxygenOS experience slightly better.
+The module created to make your OxygenOS experience slightly better.
 I hope you'll notice a bit more battery efficiency as i did.

 ## Features
 - All (i think) apps that were reported as data colletors changed by a dummy .apk files that won't collect \ share any data.